- URMC’s Corporate Social Media Portfolio

 - In some instances, the personal opinion of a URMC faculty and staff member (who directly or indirectly identifies themselves as a member of the URMC community) could be misconstrued as an official URMC stance.
 In those circumstances, we strongly urge you to use this disclaimer: “The views expressed on this [blog; website] are my own and do not reflect the views of my employer.”)
 We suggest including this language in an “About me” section of your online profile.

 - If discussing URMC or URMC-related matters over the Internet, we encourage you to specify your connection to URMC, use good judgment, and strive for accuracy in your communications.
 Errors and omissions reflect poorly on URMC.
 Again, to avoid confusion, it’s always prudent to distinguish between your personal views and an official URMC position.

-- URMC’s patients and the community see our faculty and staff as extensions of the organization itself.
-In light of this, we advise you to exercise good judgment and take personal and professional responsibility for your online behavior.
+- Some of the information you post online may be available more broadly than you expect (social media platforms are often less private than they seem), and could potentially be misconstrued.
+Since URMC’s patients and the community see our faculty and staff as extensions of the organization itself, we advise you to exercise good judgment and take personal and professional responsibility for your online behavior.
+Consider the sage adage of “pausing before posting” to think how your message or photo might be perceived by the general public.
+Remember, even once comments are deleted, and tweets are “recalled,” it’s practically impossible to completely erase content once it’s been published in cyberspace.
 (Dr. Danielle Ofri wrote a great article for the New York Times regarding the importance of safeguarding your professional reputation.
 You can read it here.)